 All housing options are located within a 10-30 minute commute from the school.
 Students will walk or take the local bus, which is a safe and normal way for students their age to get around in our host cities.
 The majority of our housing options are located in the same areas where students will be close to each other.

 Student curfews are set based on what a culturally appropriate weekday and weekend curfew would be for teenagers in the country of study.
-This is normally between 10 PM – 11 PM on weekdays and a little later on the weekends.
+This is normally between 10 PM – 11 PM on weekdays and a little later on the weekends depending on location and group dynamic.
 As an important safety measure, program staff diligently monitor student curfews.
 Specific curfews are listed on each program page for your reference.

 Typical Housing Dynamics

 Students are well supported in all housing options and are provided with: meals, a living and study space, laundry service or facilities, linens and towels.
 It is fundamental that students have an open mind to trying new foods and living in an environment different than “home” to benefit from this transformative experience!